The Book of Numbers

 Balaam foresees a great future king and kingdom for Israel (Numbers 24:7).
 This king will destroy his enemies before him (Numbers 24:8).
 Balaam speaks of him in leonine terms (Numbers 24:9), which echos the prophecy of Jacob concerning Judah and the king to come from Judah in the future (Genesis 49:8-12).
 Balaam reinforces the future time frame for this coming king and kingdom (Numbers 24:14, 17) and also notes he will come out of Jacob (Numbers 24:19).
 He will have complete victory over all enemies, such as Moab and Edom.
 Israel experienced lesser victories but never complete and final victories over these enemy nations.
 Not even David fulfilled these prophecies, but the David to come will fulfill these prophecies fully in complete triumph over all enemies.

 What does Numbers communicate to readers today?
 Christians are generally familiar with some of the events recorded in Numbers, though they may not realize where those accounts are found.
+The events in Numbers happened 3,500 years ago in the wilderness between Egypt and Israel.
+The book includes numberings of Israel, obscure laws and rituals, complaining, disobedience, but also God’s faithfulness.
 Numbers has at least five beneficial applications for modern readers.

 - We should consider in Numbers how God provided for Israel.
 He fed them in the wilderness, kept their clothes and shoes from wearing out, gave them water to drink, and led them with fire and a cloud.
 The complaining of Israel is all the more strident because of the persistent provision God gave them.
 This book should provoke us to consider the abundant blessings we have received and move us to thanksgiving and loving obedience.